AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

 ⭐ &nbsp;`filterset_fields` filters a field successfully only if given the exact value. <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It can't filter out a string value in a field when there is a lowercase or uppercase mismatch for any character in the string.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It can't filter out a string value in a field when there is a lowercase or uppercase mismatch for any character in the string.

 <br>